michaeltelford/wgit/README.md

   :tables,                  # Wgit::Document#tables will return the page's tables.
   "//table",                # The xpath to extract the tables.
   singleton: false,         # True returns the first table found, false returns all.
-  text_content_only: false, # True returns a String of all the tables combined text,
+  text_content_only: false, # True returns one or more Strings of the tables text,
                             # false returns the tables as Nokogiri objects (see below).
 ) do |tables|
-  # Here we can manipulate the object(s) before they're set in Wgit::Document#tables.
+  # Here we can manipulate the object(s) before they're set as Wgit::Document#tables.
 end

 # Our Document has a table which we're interested in.